Simulate HDL code on FPGA hardware from Simulink

 sample times to the input base sample time divided by the scaling

-and unsigned data type, or specify
+data type, or specify

 Inherit: auto to